 Throughout the course, you’ll also have access to specialist online software, including NVivo and SPSS, and Geographical Information Systems (GIS).
 You will also have the opportunity to go on field trips locally and further afield.
 The programme includes a residential field trip as part of our Comparative Transport Planning Practice module within a different transport planning system.
 There are also several field trips within various modules, including Operational Transport Planning and Community Engagement in the Planning Process.
 Any travel and accommodation costs of field trips are included in course fees.

 We are proud to have ranked 4th overall for tourism, transport and travel in the Postgraduate Taught Experience Survey (PTES, Advance HE, 2023).
 You can be confident in knowing you're receiving an award-winning learning experience when you study this course.

 This course is offered full-time only as a semester A September intake for two years.

-- You’ll explore a range of exciting and current topics within the field.
-Core modules on the course, include:
+You'll explore a range of exciting and current topics, with core modules as follows: